 Can I Get Copies of Documents From The Real Estate Branch (REB)?

-In the process of registering a condominium project for sale, a developer is required to submit certain documents.
+In the process of registering a condominium project for sale, a developer is required to submit certain documents for initial sale.
 The registration application is maintained for ten years, after which the application documents are destroyed pursuant to department file retention policies.
 Developers may not have updated their reports for changes, may have sold all the units thus ending their reporting requirements, and associations who took control of the project after the end of the developer control period do not have authority to update the registration application.
 It is highly likely that the map, declaration, bylaws, house rules, sales agreements, and other required documents required during submission that the REB maintains are out of date for older projects.

 Please contact the Bureau of Conveyances for the most updated map, declaration, and bylaws as they are the final recording agency for the state.
 You may also contact your association as they are required by law to provide owners an accurate copy of the declaration, bylaws, and house rules, along with other records such as financial statements, contracts, and ledgers pursuant to §514B-154.5, HRS.
 Please review the Commission’s brochure on “Obtaining Documents From The Bureau of Conveyances.”